UK top court gives Uber drivers benefits in landmark ruling - WTMJ

 “I am very pleased.
 It means I can go on holiday without having to worry about how to pay for it,” Delphine said.
 “Things have been worse because of coronavirus.
 If we catch the virus we should be entitled to sick pay.
 It’s about time we had some decent pay and conditions.”

-The British judges on Friday cited a number of factors in their decision: Uber sets fares and contract terms and limits drivers’ choice in whether to reject or cancel rides.
+The British judges on Friday cited a number of factors in their decision: Uber sets fares and contract terms and penalizes drivers who reject or cancel rides.
 It also uses passenger ratings to control drivers and minimizes communications between drivers and passengers, which results in the service being “very tightly defined and controlled by Uber.”

 “Drivers are in a position of subordination and dependency to Uber,” with little ability to improve their economic position and the only way to increase their earnings is by “working longer hours while constantly meeting Uber’s measures of performance,” said judge George Leggatt, as he read out a summary of the ruling on a court livestream.